Rikki-Tikki-Tavi: Plot

 Later that day, a dust-brown snakeling named Karait threatens Teddy.
-Unaware that the smaller snake is even more dangerous than a cobra, Rikki fights and kills Karait, and then presents its body to the man as proof of the mongoose's victory, earning him praise.
+Unaware that the smaller snake is even more dangerous than a cobra, Rikki fights and kills Karait, and then presents its body to the husband as proof of the mongoose's victory, earning him praise.
 That night, Rikki goes for his nightly walk and meets Chuchundra, who tells him the cobras are near.
 Rikki overhears Nag and Nagaina scheming to kill the family to take over the house for their hatchlings and drive Rikki away.
 Nag enters the house's bathroom before dawn, waiting for the kill.
 But Rikki is able to sneak up on Nag and makes the first move by ambushing him from above in the darkness, tightly biting down on his hood.
-The ensuing struggle awakens the man, who shoots and apparently kills Nag with a shotgun.
-The man praises Rikki for his heroism.
+The ensuing struggle awakens the husband, who shoots and apparently kills Nag with a shotgun.
+The husband praises Rikki for his heroism.

-The next day, a mourning Nagaina swears vengeance, and on Rikki's direction, Darzee's wife diverts Nagaina as Rikki goes and destroys all but one of the cobra eggs.
+The next day, a mourning Nagaina swears vengeance, and on Rikki's direction, Darzee's wife diverts Nagaina as Rikki destroys all but one of the cobra eggs.
 But the subterfuge is temporary as Nagaina goes to the house veranda and threatens to strike Teddy while his parents helplessly watch.
-Holding the last cobra egg, Rikki taunts and distracts Nagaina as Teddy is pulled to safety, and tells her that Nag was already dead when the man shot him; for it was Rikki who slew Nag.
+Holding the last cobra egg, Rikki taunts and distracts Nagaina as Teddy is pulled to safety, and tells her that Nag was already dead when the husband shot him; for it was Rikki who slew Nag.
 As they fight, Nagaina grabs her egg and quickly retreats, but Rikki chases her down a rat hole (where the two cobras once lived), even though mongooses usually tend to avoid them.
 Fearing the worst, Darzee mourns Rikki's death via song, but moments later when Rikki emerges and declares Nagaina dead, Darzee changes his tune from sadness to elation.

-With the immediate danger neutralized, Rikki dedicates himself to protecting his new home, ensuring that no snake would dare show its head within its walls.
+With the immediate danger neutralised, Rikki dedicates himself to protecting his new home, ensuring that no snake would dare show its head within its walls.